ropensci/rtweet/README.md

 -   ***NEW***: Now tweet from your R console using the `post_tweet()` function!

--   Save as CSV: If you'd like to open Twitter data in Excel or SPSS, open with Excel, use the `save_as_csv` function.
+-   Save as CSV: If you'd like to open Twitter data in Excel or SPSS, use the `save_as_csv` function.

 -   Gather **tweet data** by searching past tweets `search_tweets()`, streaming live tweets `stream_tweets()`, collecting tweets from a user's timeline `get_timeline()`, or gathering all the tweets favorited by a user `get_favorites()`.